-The newly developed Chinese first-generation atmospheric reanalysis, CRA, is based on the use of the National Oceanic and Atmospheric Administration (NOAA) Global Forecast System (GFS) model and Gridpoint Statistical Interpolation (GSI) 3DVAR data assimilation system (Wu et al., 2002; Kleist et al., 2009) with a T574 spectral resolution (34km grid spacing).

-- 100 The final CRA products will span the period from 1979 to present and is targeted to be produced and released in late 2020.
+The newly developed Chinese first-generation atmospheric reanalysis, CRA, is based on the use of the National Oceanic and Atmospheric Administration Global Forecast System model and Gridpoint Statistical Interpolation 3-Dimensional Variation Analysis data assimilation system (Wu et al., 2002; Kleist et al., 2009) with a T574 spectral resolution (34 km grid spacing).
+The final CRA products will span the period from 1979 to 2019, and is targeted to be produced and released in late 2020.
 An interim version of CRA (CRA-interim) for a 10-year period (1 January 2007 - 31 December 2016) at a 6-hourly time interval was produced in February 2018.
 An abundance data from in-situ observations and multiple satellite instruments, especially for the East Asian regions, have been assimilated into CRA-interim.
-More than 50 kinds of satellite observations, e.g., microwave radiance from TOVS, ATMS, and MWHS, infrared radiance from IASI and CrIS, ocean wind data from - 105 MetOp and SSM/I, and the atmospheric motion vector data from GOES, MTSAT, Himawari-8, MODIS, and AVHRR, are considered (Wang et al., 2018).
-Moreover, compared to the NCEP Climate Forecast System Reanalysis (CFSR), more Chinese surface and radiosonde datasets are assimilated into the CRA reanalysis (Liao et al., 2018).
-Those improvements significantly help to improve the capability of CRA in reproducing the realistic atmosphere.
-The CRA-interim data used in the study are in 47 pressure levels from the surface to 0.27 hPa with a horizontal resolution of 0.3125° × 0.3125°. - 110 The ERA5 is the latest released numerical dataset of the recent climate.
-It is currently available for the period from 1979 to present at a 3-hourly time interval, and will be extended from 1950 to present.
+More than 50 kinds of satellite observations, e.g., microwave radiance from TOVS, ATMS, and MWHS, infrared radiance from IASI and CrIS, ocean wind data from MetOp and SSM/I, and the atmospheric motion vector data from GOES, MTSAT, Himawari-8, MODIS, and AVHRR, are considered (Wang et al., 2018).
+Moreover, compared to the NCEP Climate Forecast System Reanalysis, more Chinese surface and radiosonde datasets are assimilated into CRA reanalysis (Liao et al., 2018).
+Those improvements significantly enhance the capability of CRA in reproducing the realistic atmosphere over Asia.
+The CRA-interim data used in the study are in 47 pressure levels from the surface to 0.27 hPa with a horizontal resolution of 0.3125° × 0.3125°.

+ERA5 is the latest released numerical dataset of the recent climate.
+It is currently available for the period from 1979 to present, and will be extended from 1950 to present.
 Satellite observed BTs from AMSRE, SSM/I, SSMIS, and TMI are assimilated for the cloud liquid water, column water vapour, and humidity sensitivities analysis, and BTs from GOES IMAGER, SEVIRI, MVIRI, and AHI are used for the analysis of water vapour and surface/cloud top temperature.
-All the aforementioned observations are assimilated into ERA5.
-The spatial resolution of the ERA5 dataset is - 115 0.25° × 0.25°, and the atmospheric data are with 37 pressure levels from the surface to 1 hPa (Hersbach and Dee, 2016).
-The MERRA-2 is the atmospheric reanalysis produced by the Global Modeling and Assimilation Office (GMAO) of the National Aeronautics and Space Administration (NASA), with the Goddard Earth Observing System (GEOS) atmospheric data assimilation system.
-It provides data from 1980 to present and is designed to build a bridge between the first MERRA reanalysis data and the project's long-term goal of developing an integrated Earth system analysis (IESA; Gelaro et al., - 120 2017).
-Compared with MERRA reanalysis, microwave and infrared radiances from ATOVS and ATMS, hyperspectral infrared radiances from IASI and CrIS, and the geostationary radiances from MSG SEVIRI and the GOES-11, GOES-13, and GOES-15 satellites are considered.
+The spatial resolution of the used ERA5 dataset is $0.25^{\circ} \times 0.25^{\circ}$, and the atmospheric data are with 37 pressure levels from the surface to 1 hPa (Hersbach and Dee, 2016).

+MERRA-2 is the atmospheric reanalysis produced by the Global Modeling and Assimilation Office of the National Aeronautics and Space Administration with the Goddard Earth Observing System atmospheric data assimilation system.
+It provides data from 1980 to present and is designed to build a bridge between the first MERRA reanalysis data and the project's long-term goal of developing an integrated Earth system analysis (Gelaro et al., 2017).
+Compared with MERRA reanalysis, microwave and IR radiances from ATOVS and ATMS, hyperspectral infrared radiances from IASI and CrIS, and the geostationary radiances from MSG SEVIRI and GOES-11, GOES-13, and GOES-15 satellites are considered.
 In this study, the data used from MERRA-2 is at a spatial resolution of $0.5^{\circ} \times 0.625^{\circ}$ with 42 levels from the surface to 0.1 hPa.